Winter semester 2023/24: Extension of tuition fee waiver for Ukrainian students

 Since the outbreak of the war in Ukraine, the BMBWF has been supporting Ukrainian students with unbureaucratic and rapid assistance.
 As a result, Ukrainian students have not had to pay tuition fees since the summer semester of 2022.
 As third-country nationals, they would normally have to pay double that amount, at €726.72 per semester.
 For this purpose, the Tuition Fee Ordinance will be amended again for the winter semester 2023/24.

 This affects Ukrainian students at universities and university colleges of teacher education

-This regulation applies to the 2,295 Ukrainian students who are currently already enrolled at one of the 22 public universities or 14 university colleges of teacher education in Austria and also to new Ukrainian students who come to study at one of these universities because of the war in Ukraine.
-The BMBWF cannot make any stipulations on this matter with regard to the universities of applied sciences and private universities due to their legal and financial framework.
-However, many universities of applied sciences and private universities have already announced their own support measures.
-The BMBWF will reimburse universities and university colleges of teacher education for the amount they lose as a result of this measure.
+This regulation applies to all Ukrainian students who are enrolled at one of the 22 public universities or 14 university colleges of teacher education in Austria in the winter semester 2023/24.
+The BMBWF will reimburse the universities and colleges of education for the amount they lose as a result of this measure.